interrogator/buzz/README.md

 ## Searching constituency trees

-This is deprecated rught now, due to lackof use.
-Make an issue if you realy need this functionality and we can conisder bringing it back, probably via blllip or benepar.
+This is deprecated right now, due to lack of use (combined with requiring a lot of special handling).
+Make an issue if you really need this functionality and we can consider bringing it back, probably via BLLIP or Benepar.
+If you're making corpora with constituency parses, please use `parse = (S ...)` as sentence-level metadata to encode the parse.

 ## Viewing search results